 Infographic: 6 Ways To Improve Your Vaginal pH Balance

 The pH level of your vagina should ideally be somewhere between 3.8 and 4.5.
 It is important to maintain a healthy vaginal pH balance.
 The wrong pH level can increase your risk of developing vaginal infections and harm your reproductive health.
+So how to fix your ph balance effectively at home?
 The good news is that you can restore your vaginal pH balance easily by following a few simple tips.

 Check out the infographic below to know more!